Zeiss has a long history of making

 focuser made from black plastic to match the exposed bits of the body.
 Like all

 the exposed plastic, it scratches easily.
-But functionally it is excellent – as
+But functionally it is excellent

-close focus of just over a metre to infinity is a single turn.
+– from close focus of just over a metre to infinity is a single turn.

 The dioptre adjustment is different

 from Zeiss’ recent designs.
-You pull the focus knob and it clicks out to adjust
+You pull the focus knob and it clicks out to

-click stops against a numbered scale.
+smoother action and click stops against a numbered scale.

 Dioptre mechanism is different from the